 There are three different gradings for listed buildings, Grade I, II and III.
-Only 2.5% of listed buildings are Grade I and properties in this category are considered to have significant national importance.
-Grade II buildings are considered important buildings of more than special interest and only 5.8% of listed buildings are in Grade II.
+Only 2.5% of listed buildings are Grade I, and properties in this category are considered to have significant national importance.
+Grade II buildings are considered important buildings of more than special interest, and only 5.8% of listed buildings are in Grade II.
 Grade III listed properties are more common, with 91.7% of listed buildings classed as Grade III.
-It is more likely a borrower would be looking to get a mortgage loan on a Grade III listed building.
+Therefore, it is more likely a borrower would be looking to get a mortgage loan on a Grade III listed building.

 Can you get a mortgage on a listed building?

 The good news is, it is possible to get a mortgage loan for a listed building, but it is more difficult when compared to a standard property as mortgages are secured loans and the loan is secure against the property.
-It provides lenders with a security if in the instance they need to repossess the property and sell it.
-Lenders are more cautious about listed buildings as finding a buyer for listed buildings can be more difficult as it is a limited market.
+It provides lenders with security if, in the instance, they need to repossess the property and sell it.
+However, lenders are more cautious about listed buildings as finding a buyer for listed buildings can be more difficult as it is a limited market.

 Not all lenders will lend on listed properties, but lenders with more experience with this type of loan will be more willing to consider a mortgage application for a listed building.
 They may stipulate certain requirements and criteria’s before agreeing to a loan.
 You may find lending terms may be shortened to reduce the risk of their security due to the property degrading overtime.
 They may also require a higher deposit to lower the loan to value ratio due to the increased risks of loaning on a listed property.
 Applications will usually be assessed on a case-by-case basis.